davmartini/openshift/windows-nodes/README.md

 ## Reminder

-- If your applications are based on .NET core, **you don't need Windows nodes !**.
+> :warning: If your applications are based on .NET core, **you don't need Windows nodes !**.
 You can run your application on natif Linux worker nodes with certified, supported, secure container images provided by Red Hat.

-- If your applications are based on the **legacy** .NET Framework, you need to have Windows nodes to run these specific Windows containers.
+> :warning: If your applications are based on the **legacy** .NET Framework, you need to have Windows nodes to run these specific Windows containers.
 In this case, Windows nodes will be dedicated to run these containers.

 ## Lab environment